WHOIGit/nes-lter-growth-grazing-chl/methods.md

 2. Fo/Fa witihn +/- 2 StdDev confidence interval for a given type of filter All the values that don't fit these criteria are flagged as questionable with a iode\_quality\_flag = 3.
 All the other values are flagged as good with a iode\_quality\_flag = 1

-Inputs: CRUISE-chl-grazing-experiments-chl-calc.csv files with Chl-a

-Outputs: CRUISE-chla-grazing-experiments-fo-fa-clean.csv files stored in the chl-grazing-experiment-fofa-clean folder

 The chl\_grazing\_experiment\_chl\_conc_clean.m Matlab script is used to perform the 2nd step of the cleaning based on the Chl-a concentrations.
 This second step is based on 2 criteria:
 1. All negative Chl-a conc are flagged as questionable/suspect with iode\_quality\_flag = 3
-2. For each station/depth/treatment/triplicate value: Each triplicate value should stand in the +/- 2 x %CV of the mean value of the triplicate with a QC flag = 1. %CV is considered as the mean %CV obtained on a given type of filter (GFF/10µm) at T0 and at TF.
+2. For each station/depth/treatment/triplicate value: Each triplicate value should fall within 2 %CV of the mean value of the triplicate with a QC flag = 1. %CV is considered as the mean %CV obtained with a given type of filter (GFF/10µm) at T0 and at TF.
 All the values that don't fit these criteria are flagged as questionable with iode\_quality\_flag = 3.
-All the other values are flagged as good with iode\_quality\_flag = 1
+All the other values are flagged as good with iode\_quality\_flag = 1.

-Input: CRUISE-chl-grazing-experiments-fofa-clean.csv files

-Outputs: CRUISE-chla-grazing-experiments-chl-conc-clean.csv files.

 The chl\_grazing\_experiment\_chl\_conc\_clean\_special.m Matlab script is to correct some T0 Chl-a concentration for few stations.
 In some cases (described below), the values of the T0 dil were missing, making the rates calculation impossible.
 In these case, the dilution values obtained from the other filters or from Flow-Cytometry (FCM) were used:
 1. EN661 - L2: T0 dil >0&<200 (GFF) Chl-a conc values were way too high (>60%), while the dilution obtained from FCM and 10um filters gave the same dilution values = 23%.
-T0 dil >0&<200 Chl-a conc are then set as 23% of T0 wsw >0&<200 Chl-a conc.
+T0 dil >0&<200 Chl-a conc are then set as 23% of T0 WSW >0&<200 Chl-a conc.
 2. EN668 - L6-D2: All T0 dil values (>0&<200, >10&<200 and >0&<10) were questionable with dilution ranging from 43% to 76%, while according to the FCM we had 20% dilution.
-T0 wsw >0&<200 values looks correct when compared to post-calibrated underway fluorescence.
-All the T0 wsw values are then considered good and are set as T0 dil = 20% T0 wsw.
+T0 WSW >0&<200 values looks correct when compared to post-calibrated underway fluorescence.
+All the T0 WSW values are then considered good and are set as T0 dil = 20% T0 WSW.

-Input: CRUISE-chl-grazing-experiments-chl-conc-clean.csv files

-Outputs: CRUISE-chla-grazing-experiments-clean.csv files.

 ### Apparent growth rates “k” calculation

 The chl\_grazing\_experiment\_k\_values.m Matlab script is used to compute the apparent growth rates k obtained during the dilution (grazing) experiments.

-Create a new table for each cruise gathering all the calculated k-values (apparent growth rates) for each treatment and filter type.
+It creates a new table for each cruise gathering all the calculated k-values (apparent growth rates) for each treatment and filter type.
 The duration of each incubation is calculated from the date\_time\_utc\_end and the date\_time\_utc\_start for each experiment.
-All the triplicate T0 Chl-a conc are calculated (only those with iode\_quality\_flag = 1).
+Mean T0 chl-a concentration is calculated from replicates with iode\_quality\_flag = 1.
 T0 WSW mean Chla (Total = Chla, >10um = Chlau10, <10um = Chlad10) are reported in the new table, in addition to the % of Chl-a </>10um (Chlad10per and Chlau10per).
 Chlad10 = Chla - Chlau10.
 If Chlad10 < 0, Chlad10 = 0, Chlad10per = 0% and Chlau10per = 100%.
 k are calculated from each TF value.
 Up to 6 k values are then obtained for each treatment (dilution/nutrient/light) and filter type (>0&<200, >10&<200, >0 and >0&<10).
 Note that from cruise EN687 onward, up to 9 k values were obtained for 20WSW and WSW+N treatments (triplicate incubation bottles a, b, and c).

 Based on >0&200 (GFF) and >10&<200 (10um filters, u10 = up 10), >0&<10 (d10 = down 10) Chl-a values and then corresponding k values are calculated.
 For each triplicate, Chl-a d10 tripilcate values are calculated as the difference between the mean Chl-a value on >0&<200 and individual triplicate Chl-a values of >10&<200.
 Only data with QC = 1 are considered.
 If Chl-a d10 <0, then Chl-a conc and k are set to NaN.

-Inputs: CRUISE-chl-grazing-experiments-clean.csv files

-Outputs: CRUISE-chla-grazing-experiments-k-values.csv files.

 ### Phytoplankton growth and microzooplankton grazing calculation

-The chl-grazing\_experiment\_rates.m Matlab script is used to compute phytoplankton growth rates (mu\_0), microzooplankton grazing rates (g; column 'grazing' in the product data table), apparent growth rates in nonamended nutrient treatment (wsw NoN, k\_NoN) and phytoplankton growth rates in nutrient-amended treatments (mu\_N = g + k\_N).
+The chl-grazing\_experiment\_rates.m Matlab script is used to compute phytoplankton growth rates (mu\_0), microzooplankton grazing rates (g; column 'grazing' in the product data table), apparent growth rates in nonamended nutrient treatment (WSW NoN, k\_NoN) and phytoplankton growth rates in nutrient-amended treatments (mu\_N = g + k\_N).
 Associated errors (std) were estimated for all these rates.
 Note that k\_NoN and mu\_N were estimated only when there was apparent nutrient limitation.

-A new table for each cruise gathering all the calculated rates for each treatment and filter type from the k (apparent growth rates) values and the associated data and metadata was created.
+A new table for each cruise gathering all the calculated rates for each treatment and filter type from the k (apparent growth rates) values and the associated data and metadata is created.

-Input: CRUISE-chl-grazing-experiments-k-values.csv files

-Outputs: CRUISE-chla-grazing-experiments-rates.csv files

 The chl\_grazing\_experiment\_concatenate\_order_rates.m Matlab script is used to concatenate the CRUISE rate table to get one final table with all the cruises together and reorganize the table by cruise, inverse latitude (station nb), and size fraction.

-Input: CRUISE-chl-grazing-experiments-rates.csv files

-Outputs: NES-LTER-chla-grazing-experiments-rates.csv file

 The chl\_grazing\_experiment\_rates\_QC.m Matlab file is used to Quality Check (QC) and rename some values of the rate data based on the following criteria:
 1. Change grazing rates < 0 (and g_std) to n/d